Dassault Rafale: Indian Navy

-The deal, worth over ₹63000 crore, included purchase of weapon systems like Meteor (air-to-air), Exocet (anti-ship) and SCALP (cruise missile) along with five-year performance-based logistics support and training programmes for crew training to operate and maintain the jets, associated ancillary equipment, simulator, spares and Indian Navy-specific design alterations.
+The deal, worth ₹63887 crore, included purchase of weapon systems like Meteor (air-to-air), Exocet (anti-ship) and SCALP (cruise missile) along with five-year performance-based logistics support and training programmes for crew training to operate and maintain the jets, associated ancillary equipment, simulator, spares and Indian Navy-specific design alterations.
 INS Vikrant will also be equipped for Rafale-M operations as part of the deal.
 Design alterations for Indian Navy jets over those of IAF include helmet mounted display, low band frequency jammers, improved radio altimeter and very high frequency range decoys as well as software changes for air to sea mode, electromagnetic interference (EMI) and electromagnetic compatibility (EMC) among others.
 By 3 February 2025, the price negotiations were completed.

 The Cabinet Committee on Security cleared the deal on 9 April 2025.
 The IN-specific Rafale Ms will be showcased by Dassault within 18 months and all aircraft will be delivered within 37 to 65 months after the contract's signing.
 The deal was signed on 28 April 2025, and comprised 22 single-seat carrier-compatible aircraft and four twin-seat aircraft that will be solely used from land bases.
+The first four Rafale-Ms will be delivered by 2029.
 The programme was officially launched on 19 June as an Indian defence delegation, led by Joint Secretary and Acquisition Manager (Maritime Systems) Dinesh Kumar, met with French defence officials, led by Lt Gen Gael Diaz De Tuesta, Director General of Armament, during the Paris Air Show.
+The first Rafale Marine will be delivered in 2028.

+On 15 February 2026, a La Tribune report indicated that an additional order for 31 Rafale Marines is being considered by the Indian Navy.
+The first aircraft delivery is expected in August–September as of 23 March.